Introduction & Market Context

 High Implementation Costs and Long Deployment Cycles

-• Cost of Readiness: Modernizing legacy data estates to feed agents is capital intensive.
-The move to consumption-based pricing (paying per agent action) introduces OpEx volatility.
-A poorly optimized agent in an infinite loop could rack up massive cloud bills in minutes.
+- Cost of Readiness: Modernising legacy data to feed agents costs a lot upfront.
+Then there's consumption-based pricing (paying per agent action), which makes operating costs unpredictable.
+A badly optimised agent stuck in an infinite loop could burn through your cloud budget in minutes.

-• Deployment Delays: 68.5% of organizations report AI project delays due to data security concerns and the complexity of integrating with existing infrastructure, pushing timelines out by an average of 6-12 months.
+- Deployment Delays: 68.5% of organisations report AI project delays because of data security worries and integration complexity.
+On average, timelines slip by 6-12 months.

 Legacy System Integration Complexity